-From the time this treaty was concluded the tract was called the Cherokee Neutral Land.
+When this treaty was concluded, the tract was called the Cherokee Neutral Land.
 Though it was assigned to the tribe, white settlers began to settle the area when Kansas was organized as a territory.
 In August 1861, the tract was invaded by a Confederate band commanded by John Mathews, and some 60 families were driven out.
-The following month the Sixth Kansas Cavalry dispersed the gang and Mathews was killed.
+The next month, the Sixth Kansas Cavalry dispersed the gang, and Mathews was killed.

 During the Civil War, pressure increased to open this land for settlement.
 Squatters began moving onto these lands before the Cherokee Nation sold them to the Federal government.

 On July 19, 1866, another treaty was concluded between the Cherokee and the United States.
-Article 17 of the treaty provided:
+Article 17 of the treaty provides: